Tina asked: I washed my chenille blanket with other clothes, and it shed all over everything! How do I get the shed off of everything?

 - Dryer sheets

-- Lint roller, lint brush and/or fabric shaver
+- Lint roller or tape, lint brush and/or fabric shaver

 Steps to Remove the Lint: